Inverter Ground-Fault Detection "Blind Spot" and Mitigation Methods (June 2013)

-Holly fires, a ground fault in a grounded conductor occurred and was allowed to continue.
-In recent months, it has become obvious that faults on grounded conductors in PV arrays can be difficult to detect with the typical methods used in ground-fault protection equipment today.
+It appears that at some time before the ignition of the Bakersfield and Mount Holly fires, a ground fault in a grounded conductor occurred and was allowed to continue.
+Faults on grounded conductors in PV arrays can be difficult to detect with the typical methods used in ground-fault protection equipment today.
 This is because the conductor is already grounded, so additional grounds on the conductor have less voltage differential to drive the current necessary to blow the protective ground-fault fuse.
-This condition can allow ground faults on the grounded conductor to exist indefinitely in a PV array, establishing a new "normal" condition that renders the ground-fault protection device unable to interrupt the second ground-fault current.
-More seriously, the activation of the ground-fault fuse in the event of an ungrounded conductor fault to ground actually helps to drive the fire event.
+This condition can allow ground faults on the grounded conductor to exist indefinitely in a PV array, establishing a new "normal" condition that renders the ground-fault protection device unable to interrupt current from a second ground-fault (should one occur).
+More seriously, when two faults are present in this way, the activation of the ground-fault fuse in response to an ungrounded conductor fault to ground actually helps to drive the fire event.